sudaredd/app-protobuf-messaging/README.md

-This one class rest controller, then rest controller calls gRpc service-> gRpc write message to Kafka and then Kafka consumer reads message and logs it
+This one class rest controller, then rest controller calls gRpc service-> gRpc write message to Kafka and then Kafka consumer reads message and insert trade object in DB